 But what I am coming to see is that I often network without even realizing it.
-Take advantage of moments in everyday life to talk about yourself and what you have to offer.
+Networking is often putting a fancy name to normal, intentional conversation.
+It’s taking advantage of moments in everyday life to talk about yourself and what you have to offer.
+I can do that!

 Networking is chatting with another parent in the pickup line at church.
 Networking can be chatting with the barista at the coffee shop, or the person in line behind you at the grocery store.

-Recently, my two year old and I were on a date night: chocolate milk from Starbucks (for him) and a latte (for me), and all the toddler-directed wandering through the neighborhood and grocery store that he wanted.
+Recently, my two year old and I were on a date night: chocolate milk from Starbucks (for him) and a latte (for me), along with all the toddler-directed wandering through the neighborhood and grocery store that he wanted.
 (For the record, going into the grocery store was his idea not mine.
-He loves go-shees.)
+He loves getting go-shees.)

 From this encounter, we can see four ways that networking can be effective, while also being completely natural to our personalities and daily activities.

 What do you have in common with the person?
 Strike up a conversation.
 This really can be as simple as “Wow, isn’t it a beautiful day.”
 Or, in our example, commenting on how cute my son was and what fun we were having.